bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **keep**<**T**>(`predicate`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that only emits items produced by the source that satisfy the specified predicate.
+Returns an `ObservableLike` that only emits items produced by the source that satisfy the specified predicate.

 **Type parameters:**